frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/automation/event_streaming.md

 ### 3.6 Conditional Events Configuration

-If you are in scenario when you dont want to send over all the documents in a doctype over to the consumer, you can specify the conditions for them.
+If you are in scenario when you do not want to send over all the documents in a doctype over to the consumer, you can specify the conditions for them.

 For example, if you would like to emit only those `Note` documents that are public, you can specify them within the Producer/Consumer document.